Nicholas-Vo/ByeByeInventory/README.md

 ## Setting this to true will exclude any items stored in the armor inventory slots.
 ## This includes helmet, chestplate, leggings, boot, and off-hand inventory slots.
 exclude-armor: false

+### Excluded items
+##
+## Items in this list will not be removed upon death.
+exclude-items: false
+excluded-item-list:
+  - COMMAND_BLOCK
+  - EMERALD_ORE
+  - DIAMOND

 ### Broadcast message to server when a player's items are voided
 ##